16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 "And so every phenomenon, by the action of those same forces which condition its existence, sooner or later, but inevitably, is transformed into its own opposite…."
 [Plekhanov (1956), p.77.
 Bold emphases alone added.]

-[Much more of the same can be found here.]
+[Much more of the same has been posted here.]

-This can only mean that barley grains contain the plants they subsequently become; so they are like Russian dolls.
-There doesn't seem to be any other way of reading this 'Law' as it is depicted in the DM-classics.
-That is because there do not appear to be any 'external' opposites that make a seed change into its 'opposite', a plant, as the Dialectical Classicists assure us must always happen.
+This can only mean that barley grains contain the barely plants they subsequently develop into -- so they are like Russian dolls.
+There doesn't seem to be any other way of reading this 'Law', at least as it is depicted by DM-classicists above.
+That is because there don't appear to be any 'external' opposites that make a seed change into its 'opposite', a plant; in which case, these opposites must be 'internal' to each seed.

 From Language To 'Truth', Again

-However, even if we ignore the above serious difficulties for the present, what NON-sense can be made of the claim that a plant is the negation of a seed?
-This idea seems to depend on the ancient belief that all words, including the negative particle, are names -- in this case, the negative is the name of a special sort of dialectical process.
+However, even if we ignore this serious difficulty for the present, what NON-sense can be made of the claim that a plant is the negation of a seed?
+That rather odd idea seems to depend on the ancient belief that all words, including the negative particle, are names -- in this case, the name of a special sort of dialectical process.
+As noted above, this idea can be traced back into the mists of time, but in its modern form it surfaces in Kant's claim that there are such things as "real negations".
+[On that, see here, here, here -- but more specifically, here.]

 Since no DM-theorist appears to have given this 'Law' much thought, it isn't easy to follow the 'reasoning' here.
 Perhaps it goes something like this: